SciCompKL/derivgrind/README.md

 - Valgrind might not know all the instructions used in your program, and makes some floating-point operations behave slightly differently than they do outside of Valgrind.
+- Running a program under Derivgrind will significantly slow it down.
+For our Burgers' PDE benchmark compiled in release mode, we have measured a factor of around 30 in forward mode and 180 for the tape recording, respectively.

 More details on limitations can be found in our [forward-mode paper](https://arxiv.org/abs/2209.01895).